 It’s possible to have more than one master node within the cluster, and what’s required for checking the fault tolerance as more master nodes will place the system in the mode known as “High Availability.”

-However, one master node has the role of the main node that performs all the tasks.
+However, one master node is the primary node that performs all the tasks.

 When talking about a high level, the Kubernetes architecture diagram consists of several segments like the control plane (master node), several Kubelets (cluster nodes), and ETCD (distributed storage system that helps keep a consistent cluster state).

-The control plane is a specific system that perpetually manages objects states, helps match the actual and desired state of system objects, and responds to any changes within the cluster.
+The control plane is a specific system that perpetually manages object states, helps match the actual and desired state of system objects, and responds to any changes within the cluster.

 The control plane consists of three essential components – kube-scheduler, kube-apiserver, and kube-controller-manager.
 These components will run via a single master node and can even replicate throughout several master nodes (high availability).